stujo/javascript-adventure/README.md

 #Release 4 - More Functions
 Allow yourself to move forward and backward on your tour, with ``function``s
 ##Hints
++ Google how to increment a number in JavaScript
 + Make a function called ``forward`` which increments the value of ``currentIndex``
 + Make a function called ``backward`` which decrements the value of ``currentIndex``